 Once a gecko has developed fully inside the egg, it will break out using a pair of "egg teeth" developed solely for this purpose.
 Some have claimed that they are lost with the initial shed, but I have observed them (less noticeably) after this shed.

 When hatchlings come out of the egg, they may stick their heads out and just rest for a while.
 Just let them come out on their own!
 They may take a few minutes or around an hour to fully emerge.
 Once they come out, be careful, as they can move very quickly.
-I keep two hatchlings of the same size in a small Kritter Keeper-type enclosure, with a very small bamboo branch and fake foliage for the first month.
-Their water and food dishes should be very shallow to prevent drowning, and their enclosure should be misted gently both in the morning and at night.
+I keep two hatchlings of the same size in a small "shoebox bin" type enclosure, with very small branches and fake foliage for the first month.
+Their water and food dishes should be very shallow to prevent drowning, and their enclosure should be misted gently at night.
 While you can offer food right away, it has been my experience that most newly-hatched geckos do not show interest in eating for at least the first few days, so do not panic if you don't find food missing immediately.
 I personally do not recommend that you try to hand-feed the newly-hatched geckos, as it is incredibly easy for a small gecko to breathe in some of the food.
 Think about how things happen in nature - their parents would not bring them food.
 They will find the food on their own when they're ready!
-Other than that, their care is similar to an adult crested gecko.
+I encourage including live food in the diet starting at a week or two of age, as this will really jump-start their growth.
+Other than the smaller size of enclosure, their care is similar to an adult crested gecko.

 A female gecko should be encouraged to take a break from breeding for a few consecutive months every year.
 One mating with a male can cause a female to lay fertile eggs for several months as their bodies can store sperm for some time, so if you want your female to stop laying, you may try a few different things.
 You may remove the male from her enclosure, attempt to bring the temperatures down to the high 60's, reduce the length of time your geckos receive light during the day, or a combination of these.
-The cooler weather and shorter photo-period will generally cause the gecko to stop laying eggs.
+The cooler weather and shorter daylight period will generally cause the gecko to stop laying eggs.
 Most breeders use the winter time when temperatures are naturally chillier to "cool" their geckos.
 During the cooling period, a female can rebuild stores of fat and calcium, and make her ready and healthy to go for the next season.
-Here in the northern part of the state of Illinois, my female geckos tend to stop laying in September, or October at the latest, without my interference, and generally pick up laying again in February or March of the following season.
+Here in the north, my female geckos tend to stop laying in September, or October at the latest, without my interference, and generally pick up laying again in February or March of the following season.
 If you live in a warmer climate, you may need to take measures to make sure your females get adequate rest.
+You should not allow them to lay all year 'round, and if managing your daylight and temperatures to simulate a winter period is not possible for you, I heavily advise you not undertake breeding.